Wilfred Frost

-Wilfred Frost (born 7 August 1985) is a contributor for Sky News, NBC and CNBC.
+Wilfred Frost (born 7 August 1985) is a presenter for Sky News, currently a relief presenter on the programme Breakfast, and a contributor for CNBC, NBC News and MSNBC.

 Early life and education

 Frost is the son of Sir David Frost, an interviewer and television host, and Lady Carina Fitzalan-Howard, a daughter of the 17th Duke of Norfolk.
 Frost attended Eton College and the University of Oxford, where he graduated with a degree in Politics, Philosophy, and Economics.

 Career

 After graduating, Frost worked for Newton Investment Management in London for 5 years.
 In 2011, after attending a weekend-long media-training programme in London, he left his job to pursue a career in broadcasting.

 In 2014, Frost joined CNBC as the co-anchor of Worldwide Exchange, first from London and beginning in 2016, from the United States.

 In 2018, Frost became co-anchor of Closing Bell.
-On February 3, 2022, Frost announced his departure from Closing Bell to begin working with Sky News in London in March 2022.
-Frost will remain with Comcast as an NBC/CNBC contributor.
+On 3 February 2022 Frost announced his departure from Closing Bell to begin working with Sky News in London in March 2022.
+Frost remains with NBC/CNBC as a contributor.

+Frost is also CEO of Paradine Productions, one of the oldest independent TV production companies in the UK, founded in the early 1960s.

+Wilfred will join Sophy Ridge to present Mornings with Ridge and Frost, launching Monday, 3 November 2025 on Sky News.